 In our “24 Hours In” series, we present ideas for how to spend a full day in a featured city.
 The cities we’ll be covering include places often traveled through, but not in.
 These cities often act as international flight hubs, and layovers can extend from hours to a full day at times.
 So if you’re in a city on your way to or from your destination, following are some of our favorite things to do there!

-Bangkok controls a very special place in travelers’ hearts.
+Thailand tours to Bangkok control a very special place in travelers’ hearts.
 For anyone traveling through Asia for any amount of time, Bangkok is a constant friend that greets you, whether you’re just passing through, or spending time here.
 As you get off the plane in Suvarnabhumi Airport and the wall of humidity hits your face, you feel one of the busiest cities in the world calling out to you.
 So, yes, though your layover may be a short visit with this colorful capital, a longer layover is an adventure waiting to happen.

 Every individual can have a different 24-hour experience here.
 Certainly, one can spend all 24 of those hours hopping from bar to bar, club to club, and stumble back to the international terminal with just enough time to board one’s flight.
 Another traveler can shop in markets ranging from mega-malls, to farmer’s markets, to souvenir streets.
 With smart planning and enough intestinal fortitude, one can even eat street food continuously for 24 hours.
 Let’s talk about some of these options.